tao-pr/cats-playground/README.md

 #### SemaphoreRunner

-Resource capacity limit - This runner runs concurrent tasks with resource access restriction.
+Endlessly runs scheduler which only runs an execution when resources are available (permitted).

 > Using
+> - Semaphore
+> - Ref
-> - ???
+> - Stream (awakeEvery)

 ## Licence